What Are SOAR Solutions?

 Final Thoughts

-TI is a critical piece of the incident detection and response puzzle, but the way TI is applied can vary from solution to solution.
+It is a critical piece of the incident detection and response puzzle, but the way TI is applied can vary from solution to solution.
 SOAR solutions will continue to evolve to better leverage threat intelligence throughout the incident response lifecycle to detect and properly prioritize incidents and speed analysis and evidence collection – which ultimately equates to faster resolutions and more efficient security operations.
 Learn more about NetWitness SOAR.

 Frequently Asked Questions